Ex-kickboxer Andrew Tate detained by Romania in rape, human trafficking case | Law-Order

 "They would have gained important sums of money."
 Prosecutors said they had found six women who had been sexually exploited by the suspects.

 Tate, who was born in the United States, holds U.S. and British nationality.
-Britain's Foreign Office said on Friday it had not been approached for consular assistance over the case.
+The U.S. State Department confirmed that it is aware of the case.
+Britain's Foreign Office said it had not been approached for consular assistance over the case.
 NOTORIETY

 Tate gained notoriety for misogynistic comments and hate speech.
 He has said women are partially responsible for being raped and that they belong to men.
 A number of social media platforms banned Tate, including Twitter, but his account there became active again in November, after the platform was taken over by Elon Musk.
 In one of his tweets following his return to the platform, Tate said he was flying to California to tell Musk he was "a legend".